ray155093/azure-docs.zh-tw/articles/security/azure-security-data-classification.md

 <properties
-   pageTitle="Azure 的資料分類 | Microsoft Azure"
-   description="本文提供資料分類基本概念的簡介並且強調其價值，尤其是雲端運算和使用 Microsoft Azure 方面的價值。" services="security"
-   documentationCenter="na"
-   authors="YuriDio"
+   pageTitle="Data Classification for Azure | Microsoft Azure" description="This article provides an introduction to the fundamentals of data classification, and highlights its value, specifically in the context of cloud computing and using Microsoft Azure" services="security" documentationCenter="na" authors="YuriDio"